cngzhnp/hazelcast-cpp-client/Reference_Manual.md

 ```

 ### 7.11.6 Read Table Column Value
-`boost::optional<T> sql_page::sql_row::get_object<T>` is used for reading column value. `T` specifies the return type and it should correspond with the column type.
+`std::optional<T> sql_page::sql_row::get_object<T>` is used for reading column value. `T` specifies the return type and it should correspond with the column type.
 Otherwise it will throw `boost::bad_any_cast`.
 There are two overloads one can be used to read value by column idx and other by column name.

 ``` C++
 for (auto itr = result->iterator(); itr.has_next();)